Acalypha nemorum F.Muell. ex Müll.Arg. APNI*

 Male inflorescence 2–5 cm long.
 Female flowers 1–3, bract c.
 10 mm diam.

-Distribution and occurrence: Chiefly grows in subtropical and dry rainforest in coastal areas, a prostrate form occurs on exposed headlands; north from the Shoalhaven R.
+Distribution and occurrence: Chiefly grows in subtropical and dry rainforest in coastal areas and tablelands, a prostrate form occurs on exposed headlands; north from the Shoalhaven R.

 Other Australian states: Qld